sachin0612/git_learn/README.md

 # All you need to do:

-  (i) Export your Whatsapp conversation to text file from your whatsapp.\n (ii) Upload it to analyser.
+  (i) Export your Whatsapp conversation to text file from your whatsapp.
+  (ii) Upload it to analyser.
   (iii) Click on show analysis.
   (iv) Now you can see your whatsapp chat analysis.